🌊 Introduction: The Rising Tide of Global Flooding

 🧾 What Affects Your Flood Insurance Premium?

 Flood insurance premium is calculated on the basis of several variables.
-Here is a full breakdown:
+Here is a complete breakdown of premium factors:

 1. Location and Flood Zone

-Your home is located near flood-touched areas-such as the rivers, beaches or low-stripping urban areas-you premiums.
-FEMA regularly updates flood insurance map (company).
+Your home is located near flood-touched areas - such as the rivers, beaches or low-stripping urban areas - you premiums.
+FEMA regularly updates flood insurance maps through their official Flood Map Service Center.

-High -risk floods (eg Florida, Louisiana, parts of Texas) see much more costs than in low or moderate risk -classified areas.
+High-risk floods (eg Florida, Louisiana, parts of Texas) see much more costs than in low or moderate risk-classified areas.
+Learn more about understanding your home's flood risk and check the National Weather Service flood safety guidelines.

 2. Elevation and Building Structure